Coronavirus digest: Tokyo Olympics chief commits to Games as infections surge | DW | 16.04.2021

-As a fourth wave of infections has hit Japan, doubt grows whether the Olympics can be held in Tokyo in fewer than 100 days.
+As a fourth wave of infections has hit Japan, doubts grows over whether the Olympics can be held in Tokyo in fewer than 100 days.
 DW has the latest.

-A surge in COVID-19 cases prompted an expansion of contagion controls and with that fresh calls for the Games to again be postponed or cancelled.
+A surge in COVID-19 cases prompted an expansion of restrictions and with that fresh calls for the Games to again be postponed or canceled.

-"We're not thinking of cancelling the Olympics," Tokyo 2020 President Seiko Hashimoto said, speaking on behalf of the organising committee.
+"We're not thinking of canceling the Olympics," Tokyo 2020 President Seiko Hashimoto said, speaking on behalf of the organising committee.

-"We will continue to do what we can to implement a thorough safety regimen that will make people feel complete safety."
+"We will continue to do what we can to implement a thorough safety regime that will make people feel complete safety."

-With daily cases reaching record highs, top health experts have agreed, that Japan has entered a fourth wave of the COVID-19 pandemic.
+With daily cases reaching record highs, top health experts say Japan has entered a fourth wave of the COVID-19 pandemic.

 Here's a roundup of some other major COVID-related stories around the world.